Nicolai Larsen: Guingamp

 On 25 June 2020, after three years at Nordsjælland, Larsen was signed by French club En Avant Guingamp on a two-year contract.
 He officially joined the club on 12 July.
 Larsen made his debut for the club on 22 August in a 1–0 home loss to Chamois Niortais.
 He was benched after Guingamp experienced a poor start to the season.
 In late October, he tested positive for SARS-CoV-2 together with teammate Matthias Phaeton.

 Silkeborg

 On 23 June 2021, it was announced that Larsen had signed a two-year contract with newly promoted Danish Superliga club Silkeborg.
 He made his debut on 19 July – the first matchday of the 2021–22 Danish Superliga – keeping a clean sheet in a 0–0 home draw against SønderjyskE.
 He remained the starting goalkeeper for Silkeborg through the fall and recorded strong performances.

 On 9 May 2024, Larsen delivered a crucial save as Silkeborg won its second ever Danish Cup.

+Vejle

+On 19 May 2026, Larsen joined Danish 1st Division club Vejle on a two-year contract.